 MLP's central philosophy is to encourage students to exercise their conversational muscles on a regular basis.
 Though individual Program Directors can tailor their syllabus each semester to suit their own schedules and those of their participants, the average lineup is expected to contain 2-5 events per week entirely in the target language, which may include dining at 1920 Commons, coffee hours within the House or nearby cafes, or culturally-themed activities like cooking, music, film, dance, and games.
 Excursions to relevant events in the city may be substituted (speakers, restaurants, festivals, etc).

 ALL GREGORIANS ARE WELCOME TO TAKE PART IN MLP!
 It doesn't matter which building you live in, what class year you are or whether you applied directly to the program or not; our activities, including the academic credit options, are open to all residents of the House.

-New Freshmen: Submit the standard freshman room preference form online at myhomeatpenn, identifying MLP as one of your top choices.
-Submit an essay specifying which language house(s) you are interested in, and give us a short amount of information about your background, fluency level, and specific interests related to the program.
+First Year Students: Consult the first-year program communities website for full instructions.
+In your short essay, specify which language house(s) you are interested in, and give us a short amount of information about your background, fluency level, and specific interests related to the program.
 Please write your essay in English!
 We will try to give you an apartment with students interested in the same languages(s), but that is sometimes not possible given the differing numbers of applicants for each language from year to year.
 We can generally accommodate specific roommate requests.
-Freshmen are housed in four bedroom quads, all with bathroom and a very small number with living room.
+Freshmen are housed in four bedroom quads in the Class of 1925 building, all with bathroom and a very small number with living room.